|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The remains were stored at the JPAC / CILHI laboratory in Hawaii.
 McIntyre was identified by an mDNA match from a DNA sample taken from a hat he had once worn that was still in possession of the family.
 Both McIntyre and Russel were officially identified on January 14, 2010.

-On September 22, 2010 the US Defense Defense POW / Missing Personnel Office officially announced McIntyre and Russell as identified.
+On September 22, 2010 the Department of Defense (DoD) US Defense Defense POW / Missing Personnel Office (DPMO) announced that McIntyre and Russell were identified.

-Both crew members were officially declared dead on January 1, 1946 and are memorialized on the tablets of the missing at Manila American Cemetery.
+Both crew were officially declared dead on January 1, 1946.
+Both earned the Purple Heart, posthumously.
+Both are memorialized at Manila American Cemetery on the tablets of the missing.

-November 10 Complete Reports on Buka-Bonis "Solomon Air Force"
+NARA "Solomon Air Force November 10 Complete Reports on Buka-Bonis"

 Post Courier "US Aircraft, Remains Found" February 22, 2008